Skip to main content

 • An AgentCash wallet with a small USDC balance on Base (≥ $1 is plenty for testing — covers the access fees and a low-priced test purchase)

-• A product URL from a supported merchant (Shopify, Amazon, etc.)
+• A product URL from a supported merchant (Shopify storefronts, etc.)

 • The AgentCash CLI or SDK — follow the AgentCash setup guide to install and initialize a wallet